-A portfolio that produces enough passive income to cover your living expenses without having to invade principal (the amount of money you invested) guarantees that you won’t outlive your assets, at least in theory.
+A portfolio that produces enough passive income to cover your living expenses without having to invade principal (the amount of money you invested) guarantees that you will never outlive your assets, at least in theory.
 It also preserves the value of your estate for future heirs.

 But what does it take to engineer an interest-only retirement?
-And with fixed-income yields still hovering near historic lows, is it possible to achieve that goal without assuming greater risk?
+And is it possible to achieve that goal without assuming greater risk?
 (Retirement income calculator)

 “It’s definitely possible, depending on your portfolio size and your income needs,” said Roy Janse, a financial professional with DeHollander & Janse Financial Group in Greenville, South Carolina.
 “It’s really a simple equation.
 If you need $40,000 to live off of and you have a $1 million portfolio that earns a 4 percent yield, which is about what you’d expect without getting into higher risk investments, it’ll work.
 But if your portfolio is not of the magnitude to produce that income, or your expenses are too high, then it won’t.”

 To determine how big your portfolio must be to cover the bills with only your investment returns, grab a calculator.

 Plug in the amount of annual income you think you’ll need during your retirement years and divide that figure by your projected yield (or earnings).
 For example, if you need to replace $100,000 per year in income and you expect to earn 2.5 percent on your investments, you’ll need $4 million saved ($100,000 / .025 = $4 million).